droptica/docker-console/README.rst

 |

+- update-images:
+    Stop and remove project containers, pull and build images from docker-compose.yml, DEV_DOCKER_IMAGES and TESTS['IMAGES'] configs.
+Then starts containers from docker-compose.yml.

+|

 - stop:
+    Stops all containers that were started for current project, without removing containers.

+|

+- rm:
+    Stops all containers that were started for current project and removes related containers.

+|

+- rmi:
-    Stops all containers that were started for current project.
+    Stops all containers that were started for current project, removes related containers and related images.

 |